 Inventory and Check-out

 Davis Brown Estate Agents Fitzrovia will contact you approximately two months prior to the end of the expiry of the tenancy.
 If you do not wish to remain at the property, we will commence re-marketing.
 On the final day of the tenancy, we will arrange an inventory clerk to conduct a check out which is usually compiled using the check in report.
 The property should be left in the condition that it was taken, excluding fair wear and tear and any maintenance issues.
 For example, if the property was professionally cleaned when you moved in, it will need to be professionally cleaned before you move out.
-Usually, the check out is chargeable to the tenant, and the price varies from £158 to £280 including VAT.
-If you wish to be provided with an exact price, please ask one of our negotiators who will be happy to assist

 During your tenancy, the landlord will normally have buildings insurance, which will cover the property against risks such as fire and flooding.
 However, insuring your personal belongings is your responsibility.
 This will ensure that if the need ever arises, your own items are protected and insured.

 All households in the UK that watch television live, including live-stream from a laptop or tablet device, require a television licence.
 As a tenant, unless otherwise stated, the cost will be your responsibility.
 More information can be found at www.tvlicensing.co.uk.

 Usually a telephone line is required to use internet in a property and there a many companies that offer a combined package for internet and telephone line.
 The landlord will usually have a line installed in the property ready to be used, however should there not be a connection present, please get permission before having one installed.